Metal-on-Metal Hip Implant Systems

 Metal-on-Metal (MoM) hip implants consist of a ball, stem and shell, all made of metal materials.
 MoM hip implants were designed to offer the following benefits:

-- Less device material wear is generated when the ball and socket rub against each other in comparison to other hip implants
+Less total material being removed from the ball and socket when rubbing against each other when compared to other hip implant systems

 - Decreased chance of dislocation when the ball of the thighbone (femur) slips out of its socket in the hip bone (pelvis)

 - There are two types of MoM hip systems: